-At the same time, we are also expanding our work aimed at ending overreliance on policing and incarceration to fix society’s ills—an overreliance that has caused unnecessary harm in communities across the nation and undermined public safety.
-Through these efforts, CICS will demonstrate how alternatives to the status quo can reduce policing harm and help communities thrive.
+CICS is also working to end overreliance on policing and incarceration to address society’s ills—an overreliance that has caused unnecessary harm in communities across the nation and undermined public safety.
+To this end, CICS offers technical assistance to Alternative First Responder (AFR) programs and Hospital-Based Violence Intervention Programs (HVIPs).